sajakhan/Diabetes-Detection-WebApp/README.md

 # Diabetes-Detection-WebApp
-This program applies basic machine learning concepts on kaggle  Dataset to predict if a person is diabetic or not.
+This program applies basic machine learning concepts on kaggle Pima indian Diabetes database Dataset to predict if a person is diabetic or not.
 ----------------------------
 Software and Libraries